ordina-jworks/ordina-jworks.github.io/_posts/2018-07-31-Agile-Leadership-Game.md

 It is specifically intended for management teams.
 The game is focused on agile mindset and agile leadership: what do people and organisations need from management when engaged in an agile transformation?

-Participants are asked to very rapidly (! ten seconds per card on average :) !) divide forty two cards with 'characteristics' of organisations, over one of the quadrants on the board.
+Participants are asked to very rapidly (! ten seconds per card on average :) !) divide fourty-two cards with 'characteristics' of organisations, over one of the quadrants on the board.
 As a participant you are to decide how the characteristic manifests itself in your organisation at this moment.
 The game board consists of the quadrants “LET GO, IGNORE, CREATE and KEEP” as you can see in the image below.